ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 .. function:: void Problem::RemoveResidualBlock(ResidualBlockId residual_block)

    Remove a residual block from the problem.

-Any parameters that the residual block depends on are not removed.
-The cost and loss functions for the residual block will not get deleted immediately; won't happen until the problem itself is deleted.
+   Since residual blocks are allowed to share cost function and loss function objects, Ceres Solver uses a reference counting mechanism.
+So when a residual block is deleted, the reference count for the corresponding cost function and loss function objects are decreased and when this count reaches zero, they are deleted.

    If Problem::Options::enable_fast_removal is true, then the removal is fast (almost constant time).
-Otherwise, removing a residual block will incur a scan of the entire Problem object to verify that the residual_block represents a valid residual in the problem.
+Otherwise it is linear, requiring a scan of the entire problem.

+   Removing a residual block has no effect on the parameter blocks that the problem depends on.

    **WARNING:** Removing a residual or parameter block will destroy the implicit ordering, rendering the jacobian or residuals returned